<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.0 Transitional//EN">

 there was illegal activity taking place in <STRONG>brokered

-programming</STRONG>.&nbsp; In these&nbsp;cases,&nbsp;the programming contained
+programming</STRONG>.
+In these cases, the programming contained

 illegal content and the licensee had no way to monitor the content of the